 How Many Breeds of Cats Are There?

 There Are 45 Pedigreed Cat Breeds Recognized by the Cat Fanciers’ Association or CFA.
-(Hill’s Pet Nutrition)

-Forty-two breeds are eligible to compete in most classes, three breeds can show in non-competitive classes, and companion cats (CCW) are eligible to compete in the Household Pet (HHP) class.
 (CFA)

+Forty-three breeds are eligible to compete in most classes, two breeds can show in non-competitive classes, and companion cats (CCW) are eligible to compete in the Household Pet (HHP) class. (source)

 The Best Cat Breeds for Households With Dogs Are the Maine Coon and Abyssinian.
 (Catalogical, Spots)